The Ultimate Guide to RV Camping in Indiana

 Finding Campgrounds

-Next on the list of preparations?
-Finding the perfect Indiana campground.
-Fortunately, this state boasts a wide variety of RV camping options.
-Whether you prefer luxury RV parks, city camping, or boondocking in the middle of nowhere, you’ll find something you love.
+Indiana boasts a wide variety of RV camping options.
+Whether you prefer luxury RV parks, city camping, or boondocking in the middle of nowhere, you’ll find a spot you love.

 Exploring Public Campgrounds in Indiana

-The first campgrounds we will discuss are the public campgrounds in Indiana.
-These include some beautiful state parks as well as national park camping and national forest camping.
-These options might provide fewer amenities than some RV parks, but they are typically much more affordable and offer some of the best scenery.
+Public campgrounds in Indiana include some beautiful state parks as well as national park and national forest camping.
+These options might provide fewer amenities than some private RV parks, but they are typically much more affordable and offer some beautiful scenery.

 National Park Camping

-Let’s start by talking about Indiana’s national park.
-Indiana is home to the beautiful Indiana Dunes National Park.
+Let’s start by talking about Indiana’s national park – Indiana Dunes National Park.
 This park is the perfect place to go hiking, bird watching, or swimming.
 It’s also an ideal camping location.

-The in-park campground is Dunewood Campground.
-Here, you’ll find 53 RV campsites as well as modern restrooms with hot showers.
-There are no RV hookups in the campground, but the potable water and dump station make this manageable.
+The in-park campground, Dunewood Campground, has 53 RV campsites as well as modern restrooms with hot showers.
+There are no RV hookups in the campground, but it does have potable water and a dump station.

 National Forest Camping

-Next up: the national forest in Indiana.
-Hoosier National Forest is nestled in the hills of south central Indiana and is the perfect place to escape the hustle and bustle of everyday life with a hike or a camping trip.
+Hoosier National Forest is nestled in the hills of south central Indiana and is the perfect place to escape the hustle and bustle of everyday life with a hike or camping trip.

 The camping options here are plentiful and include both developed campgrounds and dispersed camping.
 One of our favorite campgrounds in the forest is the Hardin Ridge Recreation Area.
 This campground offers both primitive sites and sites with hookups, and reservations can be made online.